 As a natural part of the process of photosynthesis (converting sunlight to energy), plants absorb carbon dioxide and emit oxygen.
 But certain plants also have more specialized abilities to combat pollution.
 For instance, the roots of some plants contain bacteria that have the ability to break down contaminants in the soil, or trap them in their fibers (as in the case of heavy metals that these bacteria can’t absorb).
 Green plants also capture particulate matter as the wind brings it into contact with sticky plant leaf surfaces.
 One added benefit of plants (including edible walls, green roofs, and trees) is that they help relieve the “urban heat island effect,” cooling cities in hot weather, lowering the demand for air conditioning, and reducing the production of greenhouse gas emissions associated with air conditioning devices.

-- Gardening helps you get exercise, and decreases stress.
+Gardening helps you get exercise, and decreases stress.
 The physical activities associated with gardening can keep you fit and healthy (assuming you use sound practices when bending and leaning over), help reduce arthritis and joint pain, and are great for folks who don’t like going to the gym (like me).
 What’s more, these days so many people are connected to their cell phones, tablets, and laptops at all times of the day, which has had the effect of reducing our short-term attention span and making us tune out the things going around us.
 A recent meta-analysis of studies conducted in the US, Europe, Asia, and the Middle East demonstrated that taking time out to engage in gardening (which can be “mindless” and repetitive while also requiring your attention for an extended period) decreases symptoms of depression, anxiety, and other psychological and neurological disorders.
 When you're done gardening, rest among the greenery - a cozy hammock will help you enjoy the fruits of your labor, and sleeping or resting outside has numerous mental health benefits.

 All of these benefits come from digging in the dirt – apparently, contact with the skin is enough to produce these effects, so no need to eat it!